GFP-1011/GFP-1011.github.io/index.md

 Here is **Fupei Guo (郭馥佩)**.

-I am a junior majoring in **Automation** at University of Electronic Science and Technology of China (China) and **Robotics & Intelligent Devices** at Maynooth University (Ireland, Combined Degrees).
+I am a junior majoring in **Automation** at University of Electronic Science and Technology of China (China) .

 ## Research Interests

 My current research focuses on apply deep learning to low-dose CT reconstuction.
-My interests are on the **Machine Learning** and its applications in **Medical Imaging**.
+My interests are on the **Machine Learning** and its applications in **Biomedical Imaging**.
 In a word, advanced technologies like ML and MI positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

-## News and Updates
+## Educations

 - **<font color='red'>[News]</font> I am actively searching for a PhD program!**
 - **May 2023：**Happy to be awarded the XiamenAir Scholarship.